Spyridon Trikoupis

 Spiridon Trikoupis (Σπυρίδων Τρικούπης; 20 April 1788 – 24 February 1873) was a Greek statesman, diplomat, author and orator.
-He was the first Prime Minister of Greece (1833) and member of provisional governments of Greece since 1826.
+He was the first Prime Minister of Greece (1833) and a member of provisional governments of Greece since 1826.

+Early life

 He was born in Missolonghi and was son of the primate of Missolonghi, Ioannis Trikoupis.
 After studying in Paris and London, he became private secretary to Frederick North, 5th Earl of Guilford, Governor of the Ionian Islands.

+Political career

 During the Greek War of Independence, he occupied several important administrative and diplomatic posts.
 He was a member of the provisional government in 1826, a member of the national convention at Troezen in 1827, and president of the council and minister of foreign affairs in 1832.
 He was appointed the first Prime Minister of Greece in 1833.
 He was thrice Greek minister (ambassador) to London (1834–1837, 1841–1843 and 1849–1862), and in 1850 envoy-extraordinary to Paris.

+Orations and history

 His funeral oration for his friend Lord Byron, delivered in the cathedral of Missolonghi in 1824 was translated into many languages.
 A collection of his earlier religious and political orations was published in Paris in 1836.
 He was the author of Istoria tis Ellinikis Epanastaseos (London, 1853–1857), his work on the history of the Greek revolution.

+Children

 He was the father of Charilaos Trikoupis, also a Prime Minister of Greece.